 - The success and the achievement of any academic institution and its departments can be gauged by the success and reputation enjoyed by its faculty members.
-In this context, department tries to hire position holders in subjects of Mathematics, Islamic studies and Pakistan studies from other universities.
-All faculty members hired here have strong academic record and mostly departmental and faculty positions to their credit and most of the faculty members are highly qualified with M.Phil. and PhD degrees and engaged in research with various disciplines of mathematics and their research work is published in National as well as International journals. - Department regularly fulfills ISO objectives every year.
+In this context, department tries to hire position holders in subjects of Mathematics, English, Islamic studies and Pakistan studies from other universities.
+All faculty members hired here have strong academic record and mostly departmental and faculty positions to their credit and most of the faculty members are highly qualified with M.Phil. and PhD degrees and engaged in research with various disciplines of mathematics and their research work is published in national as well as international journals. - Department regularly fulfills ISO objectives every year. - The department has organized "1st International conference on Mathematics & Applied Sciences 2022 (ICMAS-22)" in collaboration with Shah Abdul Latif University Khairpur and Sukkur IBA University Sukkur, sponsored by Sindh Higher Education Commission, Government of Sindh.